yuvalturg/RAG/tests/e2e/README.md

 # E2E Tests for RAG Application

-End-to-end test that validates the complete RAG user workflow in a kind cluster.
+End-to-end test that validates the complete RAG user workflow in a Kubernetes cluster with OpenShift/MicroShift compatibility (using Kind with OpenShift CRDs).

 ## What It Tests